• Home

 Technology Problems:

-Prior to the tournament, we will release additional details/instructions for contacting the tournament directors, tab staff, or tournament volunteers for troubleshooting purposes in the event that problems with technology should occur or if debate competitors’ or debate judges’ personal technology should fail during the tournament.
+We do not anticipate technological failures but we know that troubleshooting NSDA is always possible.
 We appreciate your understanding as we navigate these challenges and attempt to strike a balance between fairness and inclusivity.
 We will do our best to find corrections, make exceptions, and generally resolve issues as quickly as they are brought to our attention.

-In the event of technology failure, you must contact the Tournament help line (more information on this process will be released closer to the tournament) in order to inform Tabroom that there is a technology issue and the event has been paused.
+In the event of technology failure, you must contact the Tabroom on their Zoom link in order to inform Tabroom that there is a technology issue and the event has been paused.
 Do so immediately in the case of technology/internet failure.
 We are imposing a time limit of up to 20 minutes in order to resolve technological/internet issues but we will be closely monitoring any of the issues that arise.
 We suggest that you make appropriate arrangements to be properly prepared for the tournament.

 When contacting the Tournament help line – please include your: